 The data driven BIM process enables the Structural Engineers in providing creative solutions for problems.
 The Engineers can easily isolate and filter any area of the building structure of special interest and can visualize the same in 3D.
 This provides better project insights, enhancing its understanding and facilitating the process of solving problems and coming up with ideas.
 BIM reduces the design and drafting errors and hence provides with lower designing cost and improved productivity.

 3. Team Building & Knowledge Sharing

 Both relation and productive aspects are covered and can bring great advantages with the use of BIM Process in the construction workflow.
 The relationship between the various technical experts who are able to exchange and share knowledge gets developed by sharing of models and it increases skills and productivity for the whole team.

 4. Visualization & Simulation

-Visualization of projects through BIM also helps improve the predictability of the behaviour of a structure.
-The Structural Stability and Performance Analysis can be easily performed using the virtually model developed in the BIM Process.
-The ability to create simulations and check different structural layout is one of the most important benefits of BIM.
+Visualization of projects using various tools also helps improve the predictability and the behavior of a structure.
+The Structural Stability and Performance Analysis can be easily performed using the 3D virtual model developed in the BIM Process.
+The ability to create simulations and check different structural layout is yet another relevant benefits of BIM.

-The process of explaining complex situations can be simplified through rendering and animations which can be easily generated from the Building Information Model.
+The process of explaining complex situations can be simplified through rendering and animations which can be easily generated from the BIM Model.
 These visualizations can be used to present ideas in a better way, helping teams communicate more effectively.